Penn-TopGuNN/TopGuNN/README.md

 Our package, Top GuNN Similarity Search, provides python-based software to automatically query and search through approximately 5TB of vectors spanning 1000 months or articles, spanning 12-years, from 8 different news agencies, and 50GBs of the gigaword corpus.

-I have provided data for 3 months of Gigaword, so you can betatest the scripts (Go through the README.md).
+* I have provided data for 3 months of Gigaword, so you can betatest the scripts (Go through the README.md starting at `Order of Script Execution`).

-I have provided all of the stdouts of the results of running each file to compare against.
+* I have provided all of the stdouts of the results of running each file to compare against.

-I have provided a detailed README.md and additionally a file called `betatest_expected_output.pages` with computation times and file sizes of each step.
+* I have provided a detailed README.md and additionally a file called `betatest_expected_output.pages` with computation times and file sizes of each step.

-Once you can successfully replicate my results on the 3 month betatest, you are ready to implement this on your own corpus!
+* Once you can successfully replicate my results on the 3 month betatest, you are ready to implement this on your own corpus!

 ### Running The Program